 Become a Stronger You

 A 14-year-old might not be ready to hoist big barbells, but he can participate in strengthening exercises that improve muscle mass and bone density.
 Simple calisthenics, such as pushups and pull-ups, are sufficient for teens.
 A weight-training program under the guidance of a trainer or coach may be appropriate for some teens.
-The leaner a 14-year-old becomes, the more calories he burns daily, making weight loss easier, especially around the stomach.
+The more muscle a 14-year-old builds, the more calories he burns daily, making weight loss easier, especially around the stomach.

 Barriers to Change

 Getting a 14-year-old to give up all his favorite foods and adopt an active lifestyle won't happen overnight.
 Perhaps the steps he takes at first are as simple as giving up sugary soda and taking a 10-minute walk every day after school.
 Even these small efforts can make a difference.